n-elements/website/docs/funky/introduction.md

 - No restriction to a set number of property/value combinations defined by the framework.
 - Fully customisable

+**Combining the Native Elements and Funky small sizes, you will have a complete `CSS` tool in less than <kbd>10kB</kbd>**

-**For repeated elements, we would always recommend to create your own repeatable, modular CSS.**
+?> For repeated elements, we would always recommend to create your own repeatable, modular CSS.

 ## Instalation {docsify-ignore}